A-suozhang/WhatIveRead/Compression.md

 ### Implemention
 * Hybrid FP8: 4 Exponential bit + 3 Mantisa BIT (5-2 For BackProp)
+* Also Dynamic Weight Range Is Too Big, So Using Weight-Clipping
+* When Last FC Layer is big(in NLP), Softmax Could Blur(Biggest Value Quantzied To Same Value)
+* 2 Additional Modification
+	* BN:

 ### Fracs
 * Other Methods(Weight Buffer)